Travel Information

 Barcelona’s waterfront and promenade

 Culture: Barcelona is the second largest city in Spain (after Madrid) and is situated on the Mediterranean Sea, with very close proximity to the Pyrenees mountain range, Andorra, and France.
-There are people in the city who consider themselves Catalan, Spanish, or both Catalan and Spanish.
+There are people in the city who consider themselves Catalan, Spanish, or both.
 There is a strong Catalan independence movement that is very polarizing and political, and it’s common to see Catalan and Spanish flags hanging from balconies—a sign of political affiliations.
-People often assume Spanish culture is warm and welcoming, but that is not as true in Barcelona as it is in the south of Spain.
-People in Barcelona are friendly, but tend to be more reserved and often keep to themselves.
+People in Barcelona are friendly, but tend to be more reserved than in southern areas of Spain and often keep to themselves.
 Catalunya has a rich tradition of food, wine, and architecture.
-Beach and seaside activities are also very important to the local residents.
+Beach and seaside activities are also very important to local residents.

 Easy to find: